Is any gem prettier than Opal?

 GEMOLOGICAL PROPERTIES OF OPAL

-- Colour White, grey, black base with a rainbow of colour flashes (plus many other varieties)
+- Color White, grey, black base with a rainbow of color flashes (plus many other varieties)

 - Family Mineraloid

 - Specific Gravity 1.88 - 2.45

 - Lustre Vitreous to resinous